 Britania Group of Islands

-What I like about this island is there is available seafood for sale here such as sea urchins, and other seashells of different sizes.
+What I like about this island is that there is seafood available for sale here, such as sea urchins, and other seashells of different sizes.
 Most of them only cost Php100.00 per pack.

 Naked Island